zoehakim/UROP/README.md

         Edit: I cleaned up the code to make th graph look a little better.
 I think I am going to move on now to doing it with qiskt current plot: ![Alt text](image-3.png)

+Jan 16/18 - Working on DMFT routine again but this time using qiskit circuit to find impurity greens function
+       no plot yet